Open-Source Secure Bootloader Demos

 Hybrid Application Bootloader enabling Secure Boot

 This Hybrid mode combines the CycloneBOOT Update Library with the CycloneBOOT Bootloader to form a cooperative update mechanism.
-In this configuration, the user application is responsible for downloading and validating the firmware image using the update library, and storing it in a designated download slot.
+In this configuration, the user application is responsible for downloading and validating the new firmware image using the update library, and storing it in a designated download slot.
 Once the update is ready, control is transferred to the bootloader during the next reboot.
-The bootloader then performs final integrity checks, installs the image into its execution slot, and starts the updated firmware.
-This mode cleanly separates update acquisition from update installation, making it suited to systems such as ones supporting external storage devices.
+The bootloader then performs final integrity checks, installs the validated firmware into its execution slot, and launches the updated user application.
+This mode cleanly separates the acquisition of updates from their installation.
+It also provides support for configurations using external flash memory.

-Note: This mode enables Secure Boot features and advanced functionality, such as fallback support or a multi-stage bootloader.
+Note: This mode enables boot-time application firmware verification at every startup and advanced functionality, such as fallback support.

 • Standalone Bootloader